Greetings, fellow flash writers!

-Created specifically for those seeking to improve their flash fiction writing skills within a community of like-minded writers, #FlashFicHive will provide a dedicated place for writers to create, read, and post (blog links only) flash fiction.
+Created specifically for those seeking to improve their writing ability and spin great tales with a focus on brevity, #FlashFicHive provides a dedicated place for writers to create, read, and post (blog links only) flash fiction and other short form work every other month.

 #FlashFicHive’s Format and How It Works

 ■ The prompt/activities calendar will be posted on the 20th day of the prior month on Twitter via @FlashFicHive for participants to look over.
-Every 7 days throughout the month, HIVE-writers will have the choice to write 1 to 4 (or more) micro or flash fiction stories in conjunction with a series of optional prompts, games, and exercises provided daily.
+For the entire month, HIVE-writers will have the chance to creates story premises, compose inspired lines, or pen micro and/or flash fiction stories in conjunction with the optional prompts, games, and exercises provided daily for the duration of the challenge.

-■ Bypass the “task-tracks,” if you’d rather do your own thing; that’s fine too.
+■ If you’d rather do your own thing; that’s fine too.
 Feel free to post: 1) your WIP flash lines, 2) images and photos that reflect your story and/or inspiration, 3) blog or web links to your flash fiction, 4) start a Q&A thread, or 5) start a flash fiction chat thread.

 ■ Posting lines and/or stories is a big part of this interactive challenge.
 There are several ways to share your work and follow other HIVE-writers’ progress.
 You can: